While many plants can be poisonous to horses if eaten to excess, there are some poisonous plants for horses that should be avoided at all costs.

 The leaves, twigs and bark of the Yew tree are all toxic to horses and the lethal dose can be extremely small.
 The plant’s toxic alkaloids (taxine A and B) are extremely fast acting and horses have been found dead with the leaves of the tree still in their mouths.
 It is one of the most common causes of equine poisoning in France and Belgium.
 Luckily the bitter taste of the plant will put most horses off having a chew, but it’s not a plant to take risks with.

-Symptoms: The horse dies from cardiac arrest.
+Signs to look out for: The horse dies from cardiac arrest.
 Prior to this muscle trembling, a lack of co-ordination, breathing difficulties, a slow heart rate and convulsions may be seen.

 What to do: There is no treatment.
 Never graze horses in a field where they will have access to yew or where there is a risk that yew clippings might be tossed into their paddock.
 If neighbours have yew in their gardens, speak to them to explain the dangers.